2025–26 Japan Rugby League One – Division 1: International players

 The Japan Rugby League One divides players into three category's based on their international eligibility to the Japan national team (Category A, Category B, Category C).
 Under "Category A", at least 17 members of a matchday squad must be Japan-qualified which includes foreign-born players who qualify based on residency grounds.
 "Category B" is marked to internationally uncapped players who could potentially qualify for Japan in the future.
 And "Category C" allows three internationally test-capped players to be in the matchday squad.
 Overall, a combined total of six "Category B" and "Category C" players can be named in a matchday squad.

-The Japan Rugby League One's "Category C" player quota for 2025–26 is:
+The Japan Rugby League One's "Category C" player quota for 2025–26: